jacobmbarnard/srsgem/README.md

 ## What is it?

-**SRSGem** is a tool which translates [Markdown](https://en.wikipedia.org/wiki/Markdown) and other plain text into a clean, styled, robust Software Requirements Specification (SRS) document which can be opened in any modern web browser.
+**SRSGem** is a tool that translates [Markdown](https://en.wikipedia.org/wiki/Markdown) and other plain text into a clean, styled, robust Software Requirements Specification (SRS) document which can be opened in any modern web browser.

 ## Prerequisites

   - Install the [Ruby](https://www.ruby-lang.org/) programming language.
   - Install [PlantUML](https://plantuml.com/starting) and ensure the `plantuml` command is in your `PATH`.
+      - (Option to select location of `.jar` file for this is coming soon!)
   - Install [Pandoc](https://www.pandoc.org/) and ensure the `pandoc` command is in your `PATH`.

 ## Installation